Zhe-Chen-1999/Enhanced_inference_for_ITE_quantiles/README.md

 ### Run individual scripts

-Each script can be run independently.
-Scripts generate results corresponding to sections in the manuscript:
+Each script can be run independently after helper functions are loaded:
 - **`helper_functions.R`**: Utility functions for statistical analysis.
 - **`sim_section_A3`**: R code for simulation studies in Appendix A3.
   **Outputs:**